pyodide/pyodide/docs/new_packages.md

 The tarball may be in any of the formats supported by Python's `shutil.unpack_archive`: `tar`, `gztar`, `bztar`, `xztar`, and `zip`.

+### `source/extract_dir`

+The top level directory name of the contents of the source tarball (i.e. once you extract the tarball, all the contents are in the directory named `source/extract_dir`).
+This defaults to the tarball name (sans extension).

 #### `source/path`

 Alternatively to `source/url`, a relative or absolute path can be specified